-This document reflects EURoma contributions to the midterm assessment process of the EU Framework for National Roma Inclusion Strategies launched by the European Commission
+Read about EURoma’s contribution to the mid-term assessment process of the EU Framework for National Roma Integration Strategies (NRIS) launched by the European Commission.

-In its contributions, EURoma recognizes the added value of the EU Framework and highlights as its main achievements:
+In its contribution, EURoma recognises the added value of the EU Framework and highlights as its main achievements:

 However, further efforts are required to bring about a tangible change in the lives of the European Roma.